pingcap/community/special-interest-groups/sig-dashboard/roles-and-organization-management.md

 Please open a Pull Request to list yourself in our [member list] if you meet the following requirements and want to have an Active Contributor role:

-- PR point >= 5 in recent 1 years.
+- Merged 8+ PRs in recent 1 years.

 #### Be promoted to [`Reviewer`](../../architecture/README.md#reviewer)